Jumpstart docs logo Back to the app

 {

-account_id: record.account_id,
+account_id: notification.account_id,

 # Used for inserting the notification into the navbar

-html: ApplicationController.render(partial: "notifications/notification", locals: {notification: record}),
+html: ApplicationController.render(partial: "notifications/notification", locals: {notification: notification}),

 # Used for triggering a native brower Notification API